 Ben Lexcen Scholarship

-The Ben Lexcen Sports Scholarship is the premier elite athlete sports scholarship, it is for current UNSW students with an outstanding ability in sport.
-The scholarship aims to enable the scholar to continue to excel at their sport while also supporting their academic endeavours as well as promoting the development of well-rounded future leaders.
+The Ben Lexcen Sports Scholarship is the premier elite athlete sports scholarship for current UNSW students with an outstanding ability in sport.
+The scholarship aims to enable the scholar to continue excelling at their sport while also supporting their academic endeavours and promoting the development of well-rounded future leaders.
 It is awarded on elite athlete merit, leadership qualities and potential to contribute to the UNSW community.

 Meet some of our current Lexcens